Practical Nursing Program (LPN)

 Documentation of negative tuberculosis (TB) skin test within past 12 months; for those with history of a positive skin test, must show documentation of negative chest x-ray and no evidence of active disease

 Documentation of flu vaccination.
-Those who qualify for an exemption (e.g. for medical or religious observances) must follow the guidelines established for requesting an approval for exemption.Download the NOVA Health form.At the end of the background check order process you will be prompted to visit Castlebranch to build your profile in order to track your immunizations and to upload specific documents required by NOVA for immunization, medical or certification records.
+Those who qualify for an exemption (e.g. for medical or religious observances) must follow the guidelines established for requesting an approval for exemption.Download the NOVA Health form.At the end of the background check process, you will be prompted to visit Castlebranch to build your profile in order to track your immunizations and to upload specific documents required by NOVA for immunization, medical or certification records.

 All documentation regarding immunizations must be submitted by the specified deadline to Castlebranch.